Lee Van Cleef: Personal life

-Van Cleef was married three times.
-His first marriage was to Patsy Ruth Kahle, in 1943.
-They had three children, Alan, Deborah and David, and divorced in 1958.
-His second marriage was to Joan Marjorie Drane, from 1960 to 1974.
-His final marriage was to Barbara Havelone in 1976, who survived him.
+Van Cleef married Patsy Ruth Kahle in 1943 and the couple had three children before divorcing in 1958.
+In 1960, he married Joan Marjorie Drane, and they divorced in 1974.
+He married Barbara Havelone in 1976, who survived him upon his death in 1989.

-He lost the last joint of the middle finger of his right hand while building a playhouse for his daughter.
+He lost the last joint of his right-hand middle finger while building a playhouse for his daughter.

-In 1958, a severe car crash nearly cost Van Cleef his life and career.
-A resulting knee injury made his physicians think that he would never ride a horse again.
-This injury plagued Van Cleef for the rest of his life and caused him great pain.
-His recovery was long and difficult and halted his acting for a time.
-He then began a business in interior decoration with second wife Joan, as well as pursuing his talent for painting, primarily of sea and landscapes.

 Death

-Despite suffering from heart disease from the late 1970s and having a pacemaker installed in the early 1980s, Van Cleef continued to work in films until his death on December 16, 1989, at age 64.
-He collapsed in his home in Oxnard, California, from a heart attack.
+Despite suffering from heart disease from the 1970s and having a pacemaker installed in the 1980s, Van Cleef continued to work in films until his death on December 16, 1989.
+He collapsed from a heart attack in his home in Oxnard, California.
 Throat cancer was listed as a secondary cause of death.

-He was buried at Forest Lawn Memorial Park Cemetery, Hollywood Hills, California, with an inscription on his grave marker referring to his many acting performances as a villain: "BEST OF THE BAD".
+He was buried at Forest Lawn Memorial Park Cemetery, Hollywood Hills, California, with an inscription on his grave marker reading "BEST OF THE BAD", referring to his many notable acting performances as a villain.